openebs-archive/openebs-docs/docs/operations.md

 kubectl get volumesnapshotdata
 ```

 *Note*: All cStor snapshots are created in the ` default` namespace.
+Also make sure that there is no stale entries of snapshot and snapshot data.